nifanfa/CS2ASM/README.md

 ``qemu-system-x86_64 -cdrom output.iso -cpu max -m 1G -enable-kvm -serial stdio``

+**You need to have LLVM on your PATH to execute the ELF linker, LLD!**

 **Be sure to remove the ``-enable-kvm`` argument if you're not on Linux!**

 ## System.Private.Corlib